Armando Peraza: Working with Shearing and Tjader

 In 1954, while in San Francisco with pianist Dave Brubeck, Peraza met Cal Tjader, Brubeck's drummer at the time.
 Jazz critic Leonard Feather recommended Peraza to Fantasy Records to record an Afro-Cuban album with Tjader.
 The result was Ritmo Caliente, which combined Afro-Cuban rhythms with a jazz sensibility.
 He was introduced to British pianist George Shearing by bassist Al McKibbon.
 He spent the next twelve years with Shearing, a collaboration that put Peraza at the front of Afro-Cuban music.
 He emerged as a composer, writing and recording twenty-one songs for Shearing, such as "Mambo in Chimes", "Mambo in Miami", "Ritmo Africano", "Armando's Hideaway", "This is Africa", and "Estampa Cubana".
 These recordings were during the mambo craze in the U.S. and the world.
 Peraza's technique and power as a hand drummer became a feature of Shearing's performances.

 He toured all over the world with Shearing, but it was in America that he experienced persistent and institutionalized racism.
 In Miami during dates with Shearing and Peggy Lee in 1959, Peraza and black members of the band were prohibited from staying at the same hotel as the white musicians.
 Shearing and Lee resolved the situation by threatening to quit the performance unless Peraza and the others were allowed to stay at their hotel.
 Shearing's was one of the first racially integrated jazz groups.
 While with Shearing, Peraza had opportunity to play with the classical symphonies of Boston, Philadelphia, New York, and Oklahoma City.

 In 1959, Peraza joined Mongo Santamaría for the Mongo album with conga drummer Francisco Aguabella, another contemporary and friend of Peraza.
 "Afro-Blue" became a jazz standard after John Coltrane recorded it.
-The album combined with Yambo in the compilation Afro Roots in 1972.
+The album is combined with Yambo in the double compilation Afro Roots in 1972.

 In the 1960s, Peraza was a member of Cal Tjader's band for six years.
 He was encouraged to perform and record in southern California by jazz drummer Shelly Manne.
-Peraza performed throughout the area at such venues as Shelly's Manne-Hole (owned Manne) and The Lighthouse in Hermosa Beach.
-A highlight was performing with the Stan Kenton Band at the Hollywood Bowl.
+Peraza performed throughout the area at such venues as Shelly's Manne-Hole (owned by Manne) and The Lighthouse in Hermosa Beach.
+A highlight was performing with the Stan Kenton Orchestra at the Hollywood Bowl.
 Through his friendship with Manne, he was introduced to Judy Garland, who hired Peraza to play in her orchestra for The Judy Garland Show, a television series that ran from 1963 to 1964.
 In the fall of 1964, he recorded the album Soul Sauce with Tjader.
 The single "Guachi Guaro" won a Grammy Award in 1965.

 Although Peraza preferred being a featured performer to leading, he did record one solo album, Wild Thing (1968), for Skye, a label owned by Tjader, Gary McFarland, and Gábor Szabó.
 The album featured performances by pianist Chick Corea, saxophonist Sadao Watanabe, and flautist Johnny Pacheco.
 When rock music became popular in the 1960s, Peraza was the first Afro-Cuban percussionist to add conga drums to a rock track, notably on Harvey Mandel's Cristo Redentor album in 1968.